Take a sneak peek at the new NIST.gov and let us know what you think!

 2015 NIST Photometry Short Course

-The tenth NIST Photometry Short Course is planned for three and half days at NIST Gaithersburg, Maryland.
+The eleventh NIST Photometry Short Course is planned for three and half days at NIST Gaithersburg, Maryland.
 The course will consist of ten lectures (first two days) given by NIST scientists and three laboratory sessions (last day and a half) at NIST photometry laboratory using the 4 m photometry bench, the 2.5 m integrating sphere, and the color temperature measurement facility.
 Course participants are divided into three groups and will participate in actual measurements of luminous flux, luminous intensity and illuminance, and color temperature to gain experiences in the calibration of lamps, photometers, and colorimeters.

 The course is limited to 18 participants, with 10 additional spots available for lecture-only participants.
 Those who are interested in attending the course, please contact Cameron Miller with your full contact information (name, affiliation, mailing address, email address, and phone number).